rizqhika29/parametric-insurance/README.md

 - Coverage is a fixed per-policy amount; there is no scaling by `agreed_value` (e.g. no "payout = delay × rate").
 That's a deliberate simplification — the fixed-amount design keeps the payout decision fully deterministic.
 - No claim-settlement period / adjudication contest: a claim is paid in the same transaction that reaches consensus.
 A composing contract could add a dispute window on top.
 - The model is a shared oracle: `event_context` is interpolated into the extraction prompt, so a holder's prompt-injection could steer all readings (validators use the same model, so multi-source only guarantees *consistency*, not *truth* of the sources).
-- **Insurer-dodge (pinned, by design):** only the creator can `suspend_product`, and a suspended product blocks claims on *already-sold* policies too.
-A malicious insurer could therefore suspend to avoid paying out (the holder keeps the policy but its claim reverts).
-The contract deliberately does not force a bad insurer to pay; honest creators use suspension only to stop new sales.
-Pinned by `test_suspend_product_blocks_payout_on_existing_policy`.
 - Funds sent to the contract outside a credited path (no existing `fund_pool(product_id)` / `buy_policy` / `create_product` flow) are not attributed to any product's ledger and are therefore not withdrawable.

 ## Design lesson: anchor the tolerance band to the trigger — and never let it straddle it